Today we are chatting Celiac, SIBO, and eating disorders….but this isn’t my story.

 My name is Avery, and I’ve been in the process of healing my gut for a little over a year now.

-((Summer of 2017, had been diagnosed w/ celiac for about a year now and feeling great!
-I was vegetarian at this time and just about to go vegan (I did the following month)))
+Summer of 2017, had been diagnosed with celiac for about a year now and feeling great!
+I was vegetarian at this time and just about to go vegan (I did the following month).

 After suffering through extreme bloating, brain fog and unshakable fatigue for years, I finally sought out a gastroenterologist my freshman year of college.
 After some testing, I was diagnosed with celiac disease.